ADD CONDITION

 Drug Overview

-Ice Blue Gel is a pain-relieving gel that contains 2.0% menthol, which provides a cooling sensation to help temporarily relieve minor aches and pains in your muscles and joints.
+Ice Blue Gel is a pain-relieving gel that contains 2.0% menthol, which provides a cooling sensation to help temporarily relieve minor aches and pains in muscles and joints.
 This non-greasy and fast-acting gel is designed to ease discomfort associated with conditions such as simple backache, arthritis, strains, bruises, and sprains.

 When applied, Ice Blue Gel works by creating a cooling effect that can help soothe pain and reduce inflammation, making it a convenient option for those seeking relief from everyday muscle and joint discomfort.